Bringing Your Face in Harmony with Your Spirit

-Beyond a facelift, nonsurgical treatments that improve the tone, texture, smoothness, and quality of the skin include BOTOX®, Dysport®, and Xeomin® for relaxing facial muscles that cause dynamic wrinkles; Juvederm®, Restylane®, and other injectable facial fillers to add temporary volume; laser skin resurfacing and chemical peels to promote collagen production; sclerotherapy and laser vein treatments to reduce visible vessels; and more.
+Beyond a facelift, non-surgical treatments that improve the tone, texture, smoothness, and quality of the skin can also be beneficial in their own way.
+Neuromodulators such as BOTOX®, Dysport®, and Xeomin® relax facial muscles that cause dynamic wrinkles.
+Juvederm®, Restylane®, and other injectable facial fillers add temporary volume to reduce static wrinkles that are associated with the loss of volume and elasticity.

 Sagging skin and a loss of fat volume in the face causes a person’s overall face shape to change as we age.
 Thinning cheeks, sagging jowls and, in some cases, drooping eyelids can make you look tired and unhappy—even if you don’t feel that way.
 Facial plastic surgery...